RonnyDo/Wammer/README.md

 ![Wammer Screenshot](https://raw.github.com/ronnydo/wammer/master/data/screenshot_active.png)

 ## Disclaimer
+This software is for educational purposes only.
 Jamming WiFi networks might violate certain laws or regulations in your country.
+Make sure you have the network owner's permission to run this program.
 You are using this software on your own risk.

 ## Installation & Requirements
 To run Wammer you'll need to...